-London police arrest 5 men in Grenfell Tower effigy video
+London police arrest 6 men in Grenfell Tower effigy video

 - Did you vote?
 Now anyone can know

+Prime Minister Theresa May called the video “utterly unacceptable,” and judge Martin Moore-Bick, who is leading an inquiry into the blaze, said it was “shocking and distressing to all those involved.”

 Although it was not clear when the video was taken, it emerged on social media at a time of year when Britons celebrate Guy Fawkes Day.
-The November holiday uses fireworks and bonfires to mark Fawkes’s failure to blow up Parliament in 1605.
+Many across the country light fireworks and bonfires to mark Fawkes’s failure to blow up Parliament in 1605.